odbalapure/go-concurrency/go-wait-group/README.md

 The difference?
 You can not only watch the news, but also poke the news anchor in the face (e.g., by writing to some files in `/proc` to change kernel parameters).

 While `/proc` shows processes and kernel state, `/sys` shows devices, drivers, and kernel settings in a much cleaner way.
 It’s part of *sysfs*, another virtual filesystem.

+> /dev = interface to hardware or kernel services, looks like device files.
+> /proc = real-time view of processes and kernel internals.

 **TL;DR**,
 - Driver: A driver is just a piece of code in the kernel that knows how to talk to a specific piece of hardware (or virtual device).